 Amsterdam street markets run the gamut from high-end and niche to workaday stalwarts stuffed with every product imaginable.
 While the famous flower market (Bloemenmarkt) draws the crowds, these six Amsterdam street markets offer delicious food, interesting bric-a-brac and a far more authentic Amsterdam market-shopping experience than the tourist-touted ones.

-1. Albert Cuyp Market (my favorite of all Amsterdam street markets)
+1. Albert Cuyp Market (my favorite Amsterdam street market)

 Amsterdam’s Albert Cuyp Market has a rich history of European pushcart merchants and painters.
 In fact, by the early 20th century, the area had become so congested with these merchants and artisans that the city organized a private weekly market for them to assembly.
 Since then, Albert Cuyp Market has evolved into the largest outdoor market in Europe.
 Over 260 stalls of multicultural-influenced products hawk fresh produce, handmade garments and renowned Dutch Stroopwafels.

 Located at Albert Cuypstraat, 1073 BD in the De Pijp region of the Amsterdam’s Oud-Zuid district, the market can easily be accessed using Amsterdam’s public transportation system.
 Use the Ceintuurbaan station from Tram 3 and 12 and walk a few blocks north.
 Coming from Tram 4, exit at the Stadhouderskade stop, and the market is a mere 50-meter walk.
 Trams 16 and 24 will drop you directly at the market via the Albertcuypstraat stop.
 Visit the market anytime between 9AM and 5PM, Monday through Saturday.